MichaelDemidov/Firebird-Auto-Updater/README.md

 Secondly, for unknown reasons, Microsoft Defender sometimes doesn't like it when the line `RmDir /r $0` (after the `uninstall:` label) is present in the script.
 If you're experiencing a false Microsoft Defender Trojan warning, try removing or commenting out this line.

 Additionally, even if Microsoft Defender doesn't detect a false threat, Windows SmartScreen filter may prevent the installation from starting.
 If you plan on having users download the installation file from a server, be sure to tell them how to allow the program to run.

+### Client Or Server Auto-Detect

+As for now, the updater cannot determine whether client or server is installed.
+It would be nice to implement automatic previous installation detection and update the client or server without special command line keys.

+I didn't do this because in my particular case, installing the Firebird Windows server was needed much less frequently than installing the client.

 Author
 ------